scyfris/cognitive_rpg/obsidian/Characters/Side Characters/Duke (Dillon's friend).md

 A mechanical engineer.
 Bit of a chad XD - give off vibes of Cyborg from Teen Titans.
 He's not black, but it's just the vibes.
 Likes meat.
 Enjoys working out.
 ### Appearance
 ---
 I imagine a pretty lean, buff dude.
+I'm imagining his portrait to give off a "happy-go-lucky" / simpleton-type of vibe. naive/innocent and cheerful - a "gym bro".
+Those are some adjectives to describe him (he actually is smart, but he just looks that part)

 ### Background
 ---